Dhata-Srishti/app/MOBILE_API_SETUP.md

    ```

 2. **Ensure Network Connectivity**
-   - Your mobile device must be on the **same WiFi network** as your development machine
+   - Your mobile device must be on the **same WiFi Network** as your development machine
    - Make sure your firewall allows connections on ports 5001 and 8083

 ## Environment Variable Configuration